 - Finally, add in the Portuguese allspice and red pepper flakes and mix to combine.
 Taste mixture and adjust the seasonings.
 Once the bread seasoning is to your liking, add in the beaten egg.
 Mix until completely combined.

-- Stuff the each clam shell with an ice cream scoop of clam stuffing.
+- Stuff the clam shells with a mounded scoop scoop of clam stuffing.
 Sprinkle with some paprika then bake on a rimmed baking sheet until heated through - about 20-25 minutes.

 - Top with a pad of butter, a slice of lemon, and hot sauce on the side (optional).

-- Substitute Portuguese chouriço with andouille sausage or omit altogether for a meatless variety.
+- Substitute Portuguese chouriço with andouille sausage or dried Spanish chorizo or omit altogether for a meatless variety.